dlr-pa/climaccf/README.md

 aCCF-V: V1.1
         # currently 2 options for aCCFs: 'V1.0': Yin et al. (2022), 'V1.1': Matthes et al. (2022)

 # User-defined scaling factors of the above selected aCCF version.
-Not recommented to
+Not recommended to
 # be changed from default value 1, unless modification of the aCCFs is wanted (e.g. sensitivity studies)
 aCCF-scalingF:
   CH4: 1